chillroom/jacr-bot/README.md

 # BUILD FAILURES

-These are what currently results in build failures:
+These are what currently result in build failures:

-* Errors in the linting process - Run `npm run lint` on your own machine to find out what are the errors and fix them.
+* Errors in the linting process - Run npm run lint on your own machine to find out what are the errors and fix them.
-* ./test tests fail during the build process results in a failure What doesn't result in a build failure:
+* ./test tests fail during the build process results in a failure

+What doesn't result in a build failure:

 * Any code failures that are invoked through commands - If this happens you will notice that the bot runs away, then returns moments later.
 Check your code if you see the bot do this
 * MongoDB decides that it doesn't want you to connect.
 This shouldn't result in a bot failure, but Nitro Ghost will be able to see these in the logs.
 It may be just a case of a couple of commands that rely on the database to work.
 The bot should be trying to auto reconnect to the database if the database drops out for whatever reason